kailasdayanandan/dual_thinking/example_scripts/README.md

-Use Results notebook to get figures in paper
+Use Results.ipynb to reproduce figures in paper

 **Code details**